mbradle/docker_single_zone/README.md

 **git clone http://github.com/mbradle/docker_single_zone**

+Now change into the cloned directory.
+Type:

+**cd docker_single_zone**

+If you have previously cloned the repository, you can update by typing:

+**git pull**

 Now build the image.
 Type:

-**cd docker_single_zone**

 **docker build -t single_zone .**